tburghart/otp_compat/README.md

 -include("otp_compat/include/otp_compat.hrl").
 ```

-The `_t` suffix was chosen __not__ because I want to make your Erlang code
+The `_t` suffix was chosen **not** because I want to make your Erlang code
-look like C, but because it seemed like a pattern that _a)_ would be easy to
+look like C, but because it seemed like a pattern that would be _a)_ easy to
-remember and _b)_ would be unlikely to conflict with existing Erlang code,
+remember and _b)_ unlikely to conflict with existing Erlang code, which
-which generally eschews C-like conventions.
+generally eschews C-like conventions.

 The Types
 ---------